 ... such lands shall be automatically removed from the National Wildlife Refuge System and shall neither be considered as part of the Refuge nor subject to any laws pertaining solely to lands within the boundaries of the Refuge.
-The conveyance restrictions imposed by section 22(g) of ANCSA (i) shall then be ineffective
+The conveyance restrictions imposed by section 22(g) of ANCSA (i) shall then be ineffective . . ..

 SEC.
-311 further designates 37,000 acres of Bureau of Land Management (BLM) land adjacent to Kanuti National Wildlife Refuge (ANILCA Section 302(4)) as withdrawn from entry and created as the Lake Todatonten Special Management Area.
-In managing this new BLM area adjacent to Kanuti Refuge, SEC.
+311 also designates 37,000 acres of Bureau of Land Management (BLM) land adjacent to Kanuti National Wildlife Refuge (ANILCA Section 302(4)) as withdrawn from entry and created as the Lake Todatonten Special Management Area.
+In managing this new area, SEC.
 311 protects ANILCA Section 1110(b) access for inholdings and extends application of ANILCA Section 1110(a):